gilsonjuniorpro/TheShoeStore/README.md

 # TheShoeStore - Udacity Project

 ### **Overview - About this project**
-This is an App made with kotlin as part of the Android Kotlin Developer Nanodegree Program
+This is an App made with kotlin as part of the **Android Kotlin Developer Nanodegree Program**

-In this project, I applied my skills in building layouts and navigation files by building a Shoe Store app.
-This  app has 6 screens:
+In this project, I applied my skills in building layouts and navigation files by building a Shoe Store app. <br />
+This  app has **5 screens.**
 <ul>
     <li>Login</li>
     <li>Register</li>
     <li>Onboarding</li>
     <li>Shoe listing</li>
-    <li>Shoe detail page</li>
+    <li>Shoe detail page (edit/insert)</li>
-    <li>Shoe edit page</li>
 </ul>

 ### 📷 How is this Project